INFORMATION

 Injuries During Camp

-When players are injured during camps, they may still be evaluated by staff prorating their scores.
+When players are injured during camps, they may still be evaluated and considered to move along in the process.
 Coaching staff will work to establish if they feel a player's skill set would warrant them moving on in the provincial program process based on the player's ability.

 Underage Players